ethereum/ethereum-org-website/src/content/defi/index.md

 Borrowing money from decentralized providers comes in two main varieties.

-- peer-to-peer, meaning a borrower will borrow directly from a specific lender.
+- Peer-to-peer, meaning a borrower will borrow directly from a specific lender.
-- pool-based where lenders provide liquidity to a pool that borrowers can borrow from.
+- Pool-based where lenders provide liquidity to a pool that borrowers can borrow from.

 <ButtonLink to="/dapps/?category=finance">See borrowing dapps</ButtonLink>